Leehurst Swan School

 Wraparound care: The school is all geared up for the working parent who needs to drop all ages, both sexes and dash off to work.
 Breakfast club starts at 7am and after school continues until 6pm during which time pupils are offered all sorts of extra-curricular activities, as well as homework club.

-Word on the ground: Parents seem to love the school for its family-friendly set-up and strong pastoral care, and also for taking the uncertainty out of senior school transition.
+Word on the ground: Parents love the school for its family-friendly set-up and strong pastoral care, and also for taking the uncertainty out of senior school transition.

 THE MUDDY VERDICT